Biocomputation-CBGP/LAPrepository/SetFunctions/README.md

 ### Output

-* A class 'opentrons.protocol_api.labware.Well' corresponding to the well of the labware that the _value_ is in the dataframe
+* A class 'opentrons.protocol_api.labware.Well' corresponding to the well of the labware that the _value_ is in the data frame
-* An exception in case the _value_ is not in the set of dataframes or is more tan 1 time in a datframe
+* An exception in case the _value_ is not in the set of data frames or is more than 1 time in a data frame

 ### Summary of functioning

 1. For loop through the values in _possible_labwares_
-    1. Obtain the values of all the cells that have _value_.
-We will obtain a <class 'pandas.core.indexes.multi.MultiIndex'> when every element is a tuple with the name of the index and name of the value as first and second element, respectively.
+    1. Obtain the values of all cells with _value_.
+We will obtain a <class 'pandas.core.indexes.multi.MultiIndex'> when every element is a tuple with the index's name and the value's name as the first and second element, respectively.
-    2. Check how many elements the multi index object has
+    2. Check how many elements the multi-index object has

         **0 element**
         1. Continue to the next element of _possible_labwares_